Using LINQ Queries

 any Intellisense support for dynamic objects.Although

-is better than dynamic
+var is better than dynamic (always use

-where it is possible), there are some cases where you will be forced
+var where it is possible), there are some cases where you will be forced

-.
+to use dynamic instead of var.
 As an example, if you want to return

 the result of some LINQ query as a return value of a method you cannot

-declare the return type of the method as var
+declare the return type of the method as var because the scope of

 the anonymous class ends in the method body.
 In that case you will need to either define